IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dt class="jump-anchor" id="gl-client-secret">Client secret</dt>
 <dd>Each UID2 <a href="/docs/intro#participants">participant</a> using a server-side implementation has an API key (client key) and also a secret value associated with the key, called the client secret (API secret).
 The client secret is known only to the participant and the UID2 service.</dd>
 <dd>For details, see <a href="/docs/getting-started/gs-credentials">UID2 Credentials</a>.</dd>

-<dt class="jump-anchor" id="gl-cstg">Client-side token generate (CSTG)</dt>
-<dd>In a publisher implementation of UID2, client-side token generate means that the request for the UID2 token is generated on the client side/from the front end, which can be done from the user's browser.</dd>
-<dd>The CSTG token request requires specific publisher credentials that can be safely embedded into web pages and served to users.
-For details, see <a href="../getting-started/gs-credentials#subscription-id-and-public-key">Subscription ID and Public Key</a>.</dd>
-<dd> (**GWH_SW KK KT need review on two new definitions CSTG and SSTG please.)**</dd>

 <dt class="jump-anchor" id="gl-closed-operator">Closed Operator</dt>
 <dd>Closed Operator is another term for a <a href="#gl-private-operator">Private Operator</a>.</dd>